What is USDZ?

 Does USDZ support animations?

-Yes, USD/USDC supports object, camera and skeleton animations; Quick Look plays simple sequences.
-Background: OpenUSD - Features.
+Yes, USD/USDC supports object, camera, and skeleton animations; Quick Look plays back simple sequences.
+Background: OpenUSD – Features.

 Can I open USDZ on Android?

-Directly rare.
-USDZ (iOS) + GLB (Android/Web) are recommended for the store.
-Web-Viewer and WebXR mainly rely on glTF/GLB (see Khronos glTF).
+Extremely rare.
+For the store, we recommend USDZ (iOS) + GLB (Android/Web).
+Web viewers and WebXR primarily rely on glTF/GLB (see Khronos glTF).

 How do I embed USDZ on a product page?

-Via link/button "View in AR". iOS opens AR Quick Look natively; the display has been integrated in Safari since iOS 12 (WebKit contribution).
+Via the "View in AR" link/button. iOS opens AR Quick Look natively; in Safari, this feature has been integrated since iOS 12 (WebKit post).

-In addition to DCC exporters (e.g. via USD plug-ins) Reality Composer Pro is the Apple way for authoring/conversion.
-For material creation: Adobe Substance 3D.
+In addition to DCC exporters (e.g., via USD plugins), Reality Composer Pro is Apple’s solution for authoring and conversion.
+For creating assets: Adobe Substance 3D.

 Real-time rendering is handled by the platform runtime (Quick Look/visionOS).
 Basics of pipelines & shading: Render Engine and ray tracing.